Six Black Pioneers Who Shaped Venice Beach

 Arthur Reese

 Meet the pioneer who helped build Venice Beach: Arthur Reese.
-In the early 1900s, founder of Venice, Abbot Kinney recognized the importance of diversity and innovation.
-He enlisted the expertise of a visionary from New Orleans’ —a multifaceted inventor, entrepreneur, and designer—to collaborate on the ambitious project to transform a stretch of marshy land into a haven for artists, performers, and people seeking an alternative way of life.
-Reese became the head decorator of the Abbot Kinney Co where he designed masks, floats and gondolas.
-This role nicknamed him “The Wizard of Venice.”
+In the early 1900s, founder of Venice, Abbot Kinney recognized the importance of innovation.
+He hired a visionary from New Orleans’ —a multifaceted inventor, entrepreneur, and designer—to collaborate on the ambitious project to attract people to his amusement venture.
+Reese became the head decorator of the Abbot Kinney Co. where he designed masks, floats and gondolas.
+This role got Reese the nickname "The Wizard of Venice"

 During this time, Reese built a friendly business relationship with Abbot Kinney.
 His creativity and entrepreneurial spirit brought him success, as he became head of the first African-American family to live and work in Venice, California.